Skin problems

 What is vitiligo in dogs?

-Essentially, vitiligo is a skin condition which caused the skin to lose pigmentation over a protracted period of time.
+Essentially, vitiligo is a skin condition which causes the skin to lose pigmentation over a protracted period of time.
 This loss of pigmentation is known as hypopigmentation and it affects the dog's hair follicles as well as the skin.
-It can affect any part of the dog's body, but it is most common on the facial area, particularly on the snout, lips, nose or eyelids.
+It can affect any part of the dog's body, but it is most common on the facial area, particularly on the snout, lips, nose, or eyelids.

 The loss of pigmentation usually results in the skin and fur turning a white color.
 This means it is easier to spot in dogs with darker pigmentation to begin with.
 White dogs may develop vitiligo, but it may not be noticeable due to their original skin and fur color.

-Vitiligo usually develop as the dog ages.
+Vitiligo usually develops as the dog ages.
 It can occur in younger dogs, but is much more common in adult canines.
 As it is a gradual process, the color might become lighter before eventually completely losing its pigmentation.
-This is different to a condition like albinism which displays a lack of pigmentation from birth.
+This is different from a condition like albinism which displays a lack of pigmentation from birth.
+Furthermore, some studies suggest that environmental factors may also influence the onset and progression of vitiligo in dogs, although more research is needed in this area.

 Vitiligo in Dogs - Symptoms, Causes and Treatment - What is vitiligo in dogs?